 Or, if you plan on funding yourself for the early stages, you now have a solid plan, backed by plenty of evidence, research, and careful strategizing, to go live and “open your doors for business.”

-You are ready to start implementing your plan and begin your entrepreneurial journey.
+You are ready to start implementing your plan and take the next step in your entrepreneurial journey.

 Or, if you’re still working on the objectives and action steps for any particular week or phase in our 8-week Bootcamp, that’s okay!

-You’ll have access to all the Bootcamp materials and resources as well as our private discussion board for as long as you need.
+You’ll have access to all the Bootcamp materials and resources as well as the tools we created and customized for your business.
 Just keep moving through each objective at your own pace.